Azure/AppService/_posts/2021-05-07-codeless-monitoring-for-java-node.md

 1. Go to **Review + Create**, review your selections, and click **Create**!

-The deployment will create the Web App and Application Insights resources.
+The deployment will create the Web App and Azure Monitor application insights resources.
 Once the deployment completes, your application telemetry will be visible in the Application Insights resource.

 ### Existing Web App